Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Computational Models

+Steps (1) and (2) entail approximate inference of a posterior distribution $p(M|\mathcal{D})$ over possible maps.
+Here we formalize the computations that estimate this distribution (see Figure~\ref{fig:model}A).

-As humans explore novel spatial environments, they infer the expected maps of these environments based on the parts of the environment that they have observed.
-The region extractor encapsulates this process by extracting regions (or submaps) $M_{p}$ from previously explored parts of the map that can be composed to form possible map completions $M$.
-Figure \ref{fig:model}B illustrates this process with a simple example.
-The second stage of the hierarchy shows examples of regions extracted from the observed map above.
-We use the term region to refer to a submap, considered by a model as a hypothetical building block of the environment.
-This is different from the term unit used in the previous section to describe repeating elements in environment design.
-It is conceivable that multiple regions can represent a unit or that a region may comprise several units.
+\textit{Region Extraction:} The region extractor extracts candidate regions (or submaps) $M_{p}$ from known parts of the map (see Figure \ref{fig:model}B for a simple example).
+The second stage of the hierarchy in Figure \ref{fig:model}B shows examples of regions extracted from the observed map, shown above.
+Note that the term \textit{region} refers to a hypothetical building block of the environment considered by the model, and is different from the term \textit{unit} used in the previous section to describe repeating elements in environment design.
+In theory multiple regions can represent a unit, or a region may comprise several units.